Imperfect Competition in Selection Markets

 Microsoft Research New England; University of Chicago

 Standard policies to correct market power and selection can be misguided when these two forces co-exist.
 Using a calibrated model of employer-sponsored health insurance, we show that the risk adjustment commonly used by employers to offset adverse selection often reduces the amount of high-quality coverage and thus social surplus.
 Conversely, in a model of subprime auto lending calibrated to Einav, Jenkins and Levin (2012), realistic levels of competition among lenders generate a significant oversupply of credit, implying greater market power is desirable.
-We build a model of symmetric imperfect competition in selection markets that parameterizes the degree of both market power and selection and use graphical price-theoretic reasoning to provide a general analysis of the interaction between selection and imperfect competition.
-We use the same logic to show that in selection markets four principles of the United States Horizontal Merger Guidelines are often reversed.
+These results motivate a general model of symmetric imperfect competition in selection markets that parameterizes the degree of both market power and selection.
+We use graphical price-theoretic reasoning to comprehensively characterize the interaction between selection and imperfect competition.
+Our results imply that in selection markets four principles of the United States Horizontal Merger Guidelines are often reversed.

 Number of Pages in PDF File: 57

 Keywords: selection market, imperfect competition, mergers, risk adjustment, risk-based pricing